adamisom/spend-sense/docs/MANUAL_TESTING.md

 - [ ] All pages load without database errors
 - [ ] No "database locked" errors
 - [ ] Data persists across page refreshes
-- [ ] Database path setting works (if changed in sidebar)

 ### Test 10: Signal Computation (5 min)
+- [ ] Navigate to "System Overview" page
-- [ ] Click "🔧 Compute Signals" in sidebar
+- [ ] Click "🔧 Compute Signals" button (on System Overview page, not sidebar)
+- [ ] See info message: "🔄 Computing signals for all users...
+This may take 1-2 minutes.
+Please wait."
-- [ ] See spinner/loading indicator
+- [ ] See spinner: "⏳ Processing...
+This may take a few minutes."
 - [ ] Wait for completion (may take 1-2 minutes)
-- [ ] See success message
+- [ ] See success message: "✅ Signal computation complete for X users!"
+- [ ] Page auto-refreshes after 3 seconds
-- [ ] Refresh page → Signal coverage increases
+- [ ] Signal coverage increases
 - [ ] User Analytics page shows updated signals
+- [ ] User personas appear (colored icons in User View instead of gray)

 ### Test 11: Navigation (2 min)
 - [ ] Navigate between all pages: